tjbwp-ml-personal-archives/pypi_projects/tj_nlp/README.md

 df2 = df1.copy()
 df2['input_data'] = text_preprocessing_ds(df2['Phrase'])

-**Note:** It will not work with .apply(text_....) method, as .apply is item by item processing which may not be optimized at dataframe level.
+*Note:* It will not work with .apply(text_....) method, as .apply is item by item processing which may not be optimized at dataframe level.

 **Details**:

+**text_preprocessing_ds(pdSeries)**
 It has a variety of input flags, controlling the appropritae text preprocessing activity, and are by default set to True.
 The details of flags is as under:

 ** The function is optimized to take advantage of the multi threaded processors **

 **Arguments:**
-1. pdSeries: A positional argument, of pandas series object type, and should contain text phrases to be preprocessed
+1. *pdSeries*: A positional argument, of pandas series object type, and should contain text phrases to be preprocessed

 ** All following arguments are key-word type **

- 2. NewLine removal:
+ 2. *NewLine removal*:
     Parameter: 'newlines_tabs'
     This setting when enablesd causes the function to remove all the occurrences of newlines, tabs, and combinations like: \\n, \\.